Old Edwards Inn and Spa in Highlands, North Carolina Review

 Other Onsite Restaurants and Lounges

-I also enjoyed a fresh lunch at the Spa Café (think health forward dishes with smoothie and fresh juice options) and fireside cocktails in Hummingbird Lounge and Library.
+I also enjoyed a fresh lunch at the Grill Room (think health forward dishes with smoothie and fresh juice options) and fireside cocktails in Hummingbird Lounge and Library.
 Other dining options on premise include Arts for coffee, breakfast, drinks, and lighter fare; the Grill Room to feed hungry golfers; and poolside dining for when you don’t want to vacate your spot in the sun.

 Thank you to Old Edwards Inn and Spa for hosting me.
 Regardless of their Southern hospitality, readers receive my honest feedback, as my opinions are not for sale.
 All photos are credit to Old Edwards Inn and Spa.